 Some authors request a check be enclosed to cover the cost of return shipping; some authors cover the cost themselves.
 Or, they can order the book directly from you via your website and when you ship it to them, you personalize it to them.

 Author street teams aren’t without criticism.
 While some see them as encouraging groups that want to support an author’s work, others see the whole process as a way to trade giveaways for favors (like book reviews or free word-of-mouth advertising).

-Treat your street team as a long-term marketing tactic, and give your readers the respect that deserve.
+Treat your author street team as a long-term marketing strategy, and give your readers the respect they deserve.
 Don’t expect anything from them and be grateful for anything you get.

 To connecting with true fans of your writing,